Infant bodysuit

 An infant bodysuit or onesie (American English) is a garment designed to be worn by babies much like a T-shirt; they are distinguished from T-shirts by an extension below the waist, with snaps that allow it to be closed over the crotch.
 The purpose of the opening at the crotch is to facilitate access to the infant's diaper as well as preventing the garment from riding up the infant's body and exposing skin.
 Like T-shirts, infant bodysuits come in a wide variety of designs and may be worn as undergarments or as outer shirts.

+The modern infant bodysuit was first designed in Chile in the early 1950s by Susana Duniau, a French-born Chilean seamstress.
+After giving birth to twin daughters, Duniau created a practical one-piece garment with snap fasteners to hold cloth diapers in place while keeping the baby warm.
+The design, locally known as the pilucho, quickly gained popularity in Chile and was later exported to the United States and Europe through the clothing brand Opaline.
+Because Chile at the time lacked intellectual property laws, Duniau's husband, Enrique Brito, registered the patent in the United States.
+The pilucho became the direct precursor of what is now globally known as the infant bodysuit or onesie.

 Synonyms

 Other names of this outfit include onesies (a registered trademark often used in the United States as if it were generic), creepers, diaper shirts, or snapsuits.
 If the bodysuit is sleeveless, it may also be referred to as a vest (British English only).

 Types and design

 An infant bodysuit may be sleeveless, have long sleeves, or have short sleeves.
 A common feature of the bodysuit is the lap neck (figures 1 and 2).
 This design makes it easier to get the head through the neck of the bodysuit, as babies have large heads proportional to their bodies, and additionally have poor head control, making traditional neck openings less suitable.
 Bodysuits without the lap neck may have snaps at the neck instead (figure 3).